 Nowhere was the situation more precarious for Moscow than in Eastern Europe.
-Internal discontent was fomenting from East Berlin to Warsaw and Prague.
-Poland had never been entirely pacified in the early 1980s.
-Jaruzelski, despite Soviet propping, was barely keeping his country together.
-Solidarity was still a force to be reckoned with.
+Discontent was on the rise from East Berlin to Warsaw and Prague.
+Poland had never been properly pacified in the early 1980s.
+Jaruzelski was barely keeping his country together.
+Solidarity remained a force to be reckoned with, as did the Catholic Church and Pope John Paul II.
 In East Berlin, Erich Honecker’s problems were more pronounced.
-His hold on power was becoming more illusionary.
-The harder he clamped down, the more resistant the voice of his opponents became.
-And it was spreading across the population rapidly.
-East Germany would celebrate its 40th anniversary as a nation-state in 1989 and there was widespread concern in the Kremlin that the nation would not last that long without Soviet military intervention.
+His hold on power was growing weaker, and as Honecker went, so did the East German communist party, and the German Democratic Republic The sentiment that the East Germany could be on its last leg was shared by elitists and commoners alike.
+Moscow was fully aware of what was happening.
+East Germany would celebrate its 40th anniversary as a nation-state in two years.
+There was considerable worry in the Kremlin that the GDR might not last that long without Soviet military intervention.

-What the ramifications of an East German collapse would mean for NATO was alarmingly clear: Nothing good.
-So, as Romanov was consolidating his power in the Kremlin, General Bernard Rodgers, SACEUR at the time, was holding meetings with his top commanders in Brussels to discuss the situation, and the training schedule for the summer months.
-Rodgers was leaving in June and wanted everything to be running perfectly for General John Galvin, his successor.
+An East German collapse would bring about a major crisis for NATO.
+This was an accepted fact in Brussels.
+As Romanov was consolidating his power in the Kremlin, General Bernard Rodgers, US Army, the Supreme Allied Commander Europe (SACEUR) at the time, was holding meetings with his top commanders to discuss the situation, and the training schedule for the summer months.
+Rodgers was leaving in June and wanted everything to be running perfectly for his incoming successor, General John Galvin, US Army.